Learn Spanish with skulls and skeletons: Day of the Dead

 Calaveras

-All these characters reflect the general attitude Latinos have toward death during this time: a natural part of the human experience and something to reflect on with celebration; a view that is unique and usually counter-cultural in many western traditions.
+All these characters reflect the general attitude Latinos have toward death during this time: a natural part of the human experience and something to reflect on with celebration; a view that is unique and usually counter-cultural in many Western traditions.

 How to celebrate